 - 2-archidonoyl glyerol (2-AG)

-These two endocannabinoids also can elicit certain health benefits, but instead of getting them from plants, our bodies produce them all on our own.
+These two endocannabinoids also can elicit certain health benefits by interacting with different cannabinoid receptors, but instead of getting them from plants, our bodies produce them all on our own.

 Several studies suggest anandamide can play a role in having an influence over our memory and brain reward system pathways.